Inferring Capabilities from Task Performance with Bayesian Triangulation: Measurement Layout Specifications

-The measurement layout for this suite of tasks consists of two capability nodes (navigation and visual acuity), one bias node (whether the goal is initially on the left or the right of the agent), and one robustness node (stochastic noise on success/failure).
-Each of the capability and bias nodes has an associated instance-performance node, its intermediate non-observable node (INON).
-The noise is applied at the end.
+The measurement layout for OP consists of seven capability nodes, one bias node, and one robustness node (stochastic noise on success/failure).
+Again, each of the capability and bias nodes has an associated instance-performance node, an intermediate non-observable node (INON).
+The noise is applied at the end to the final performance probability.
+A full description is given in Table \ref{tab:OP-nodes} including all the value ranges, distributional priors and linking functions.

-In Table \ref{tab:AAIO-nodes} we have complete details of all the nodes in the measurement layout.
-The function $\sigma$ represents the standard logistic function: